 Kumon, an international education programme used in more than 60 countries, uses structured worksheets that allow children to work at their own pace.
 This approach benefits pupils of all abilities, whether they need extra support or are ready for more advanced work and greater challenge.

-The Centre, which is based All Saints Church Hall on Alexander Drive, combines regular sessions with daily practice at home, helping children strengthen core skills, improve concentration and develop learning habits.
+The Centre, which is based in All Saints Church Hall on Alexander Drive, combines regular sessions with daily practice at home, helping children strengthen core skills, improve concentration and develop positive learning habits.

 To mark the milestone, the Centre is offering no registration fees for new students enrolling in February and March.